adam-hughes-devinit/adt/README.md

 See http://data.itpir.wm.edu/deflate for more background on this service.
 ### World Bank WDI Web Service
 The GNI and DAC ODA/GNI data comes from the World Bank WDI data feed.
 See http://data.worldbank.org.

+# Deploying this rails app
+- all your normal stuff: bundle update, `rake db:migrate`
+- `rake sunspot:solr:start` for the search engine.
+- `rake db:populate` to fill the db with sample
+- There are a few rake tasks that get the data up to speed:
+	- `rake projects:old_oda_like_to_flow_class` to transfer ODA-like to the new structure
+	- `rake projects:create_intents` to create intents
+	- `rake sectors:add_random_colors` to put color in the vis